jmyser/RememberRickenbacker/UserGuide.md

 ## How to Play
 ### Main Menu
-1. New Game - This option starts a new game
+There is the logo for the game as well as a display for the record high score.

-2. Scores - View the current high score
+New Game - This n starts a new game

 ### Game Play
 1. Movement - Spaceship is controled with device accelerometers...
 Tilt your device to the left, ship goes left.
 Tilt right, ship goes right.

 2. Firing - Tapping anywhere on the screen fires your blaster

 3. Upgrade Weapons - If you haven't upgraded already, when you level up an upgrade cube appears on screen.
-If you run into it with your ship, your blaster turns into a tri-directional blaster
+If you run into it with your ship, your blaster turns into a tri-directional blaster.
+If you lose a life, you go back to a normal blaster but you can upgrade again the next time you level up.

 3. Scoring - Every enemy ship that is destroyed gives you 10 points.
 Any ship that gets by you subtracts a point from your score.